aredridel/design-for-retry/slides.md

 # Retry it

-5xx are errors the client can handle
+5xx are errors the requester can handle

 # Causes!